jhemberger/2018-microcolony-experiments/EXP_METHODS.md

 # Microcolony Landscape Resource Simulation Experiments
 ## Methods and Feeding Protocol

-Microcolonies in this experiment are being subjected to a feeding treatment regime meant to simulate different landscapes in terms of resource abundance, and access over time.
+Microcolonies in this experiment are being subjected to a feeding treatment regime meant to simulate different landscapes in terms of resource abundance, and access over time (Figure 1).
 Rations of pollen and nectar are based of of a 5 worker maximum consumption level (ad-libitum feeding) from Rotheray et al. (2017).
-There are four treatments, or zones to which microcolonies are assigned, shown below:
+There are four treatments, or zones to which microcolonies are assigned, shown below.
+Feeding occurs every three days (two skip days in between).

 Treatment | Description
 --------- | -----------